Andy Flower: Coaching career

 A major blip in his coaching career was the 5–0 drubbing by Australia in November–January 2013 – 2014 Ashes series.
 On 31 January 2014, Flower stepped down as head coach, a position he had held for five years.
 From March 2014, he continued his employment with the England and Wales Cricket Board as its 'Technical Director of Elite Coaching', a role that has involved mentoring English county coaches and looking at best practice in coaching and performance in other organisations.
 Since July 2014, this role has also encompassed him being head coach of the England Lions team, most recently leading the side on an ODI tour of the UAE in January 2016.
 Later in 2016, he was appointed as a batting coach of Peshawar Zalmi.

 In 2020, he was appointed as head coach for Multan Sultans, St Lucia Zouks and as Assistant coach for Kings XI Punjab in the IPL.
 In 2021 he was appointed as the head coach for Lucknow Super Giants.

 In July 2022, He was appointed as head coach for Gulf Giants in International League T20.
 On 4 August 2023, He was appointed as head coach for Royal Challengers Bangalore in Indian Premier League.
+As head coach of Royal Challengers Bengaluru, Flower guided the franchise to consecutive IPL titles in 2025 and 2026.

 Charity

-In September 2007, Flower became an Ambassador for the children's charity, Hope for Children, and has assisted in raising thousands of pounds for needy children in Zimbabwe and around the world.
+In September 2007, Flower became an ambassador for the children's charity, Hope for Children, and has assisted in raising thousands of pounds for needy children in Zimbabwe and around the world.

-In July 2011, Flower became an Ambassador for the malignant melanoma support group, Melanoma UK, having suffered from the illness himself.
+In July 2011, Flower became an ambassador for the melanoma support group Melanoma UK, having suffered from the illness himself.
 He underwent surgery to remove a melanoma from his right eye in 2010.
 In the summer of 2012, Andy agreed to undertake another term as Ambassador to Melanoma UK.
-Having run the marathon in April 2012 Andy said "It wasn't a hard decision for me to continue in my role as Ambassador to Melanoma UK.
+Having run the marathon in April 2012, Flower said, "It wasn't a hard decision for me to continue in my role as Ambassador to Melanoma UK.
 They do an excellent job in patient support, fundraising and raising awareness of the dangers of the sun.
 I wish them continued success in the coming years and who knows, another marathon might be on the cards!"